Chainway-OSS/C66/README.md

 ### Chainway C66 Handheld terminal Repository

-This repository contains the source code, documentation, and resources for working with the **Chainway C66 PDA (Personal Digital Assistant)**.
+This repository contains the source code, documentation, and resources for working with the **Chainway C66 Handheld terminal**.
 The C66 is a rugged, Android-based device designed for industrial and commercial use, offering a variety of features such as barcode scanning, GPS functionality, and long-lasting battery life.
 It is typically used in sectors like logistics, warehousing, retail, and field service.

 #### Key Features:
 - **Android Operating System**: Runs on Android, making it easy to integrate with existing enterprise software and applications.